Metronomic therapy

-Metronomic therapy is a new type of chemotherapy in which anti-cancer drugs are administered in a lower dose than the maximum tolerated dose repetitively over a long period to treat cancers with fewer side effects.
+Metronomic therapy is a type of chemotherapy in which anti-cancer drugs are administered in a lower dose than the maximum tolerated dose repetitively over a long period to treat cancers with fewer side effects.
 Metronomic therapy is shown to affect both tumor microenvironment and tumor cells to achieve its therapeutic effects.
 Metronomic therapy is also cost-effective as a lower dose is used compared to conventional chemotherapy.
 The use of metronomic therapy has been extensively investigated and can be advantageous in selected group of patients.
 Yet, more clinical trials are necessary to generalize the method.

 Comparison with conventional chemotherapy

 Conventional chemotherapy

 In conventional chemotherapy, a dose close to the maximum tolerated dose is administered in a bolus manner to achieve cytotoxic effects on tumor cells.
 However, the side effects are often significant as the cytotoxic agents also kill the fast-dividing cells normally present in the body, such as bone marrow cells and epithelial cells of the gastrointestinal tract.
 A treatment break is thus required to allow recovery in these normal tissues.